DaSh-bash/GenomeVanessa/README.md

-# Vanessa Genome
+# Vanessa Genome Project
-Scripts related to Vanessa genome assembly
+Scripts and data related to Vanessa genome assembly

+### Following files are shared in Google docs:
+  1. Sketches of the figures